SandersonCollectors/sandersoncollectors.github.io/about.md

 The Sanderson Collectors Guild is a 501(c)(3) non-profit corporation focused on educating people about collecting works and items by [Brandon Sanderson](https://brandonsanderson.com).

 What started as a small facebook group in late 2018 has grown over the years into a several-thousand member community spread across the entire globe.
-Run by a [small group of dedicated collectors](/board), the Sanderson Collectors Guild is here to help you on your collecting journey, whether you're just starting off or hunting for a particular edition.
+Run by a [small group of dedicated collectors](/board), the Sanderson Collectors Guild is here to help you on your collecting journey, whether you're just starting off or hunting for that one elusive edition.

 ## Non-Profit